-Lucrative Settlements against Developers Lead to Ugly Spats, Bitter Rivalry in Alviso
+Alviso Resident Leading Charge against Developers, Landowners Has History of Domestic Violence

 According to a report in late 2010, Espinoza’s wife told police that he had bitten her middle finger.
 She refused medical help and didn’t want the cops to take photos.

-“It would not do any good to arrest him and he will take it all out on my anyways,” she said, according to police reports, “so I have nothing to say to you.”
+“It would not do any good to arrest him and he will take it all out on me anyways,” she said, according to police reports, “so I have nothing to say to you.”
 She added: “I do not want to have anything to do with this, you do not understand how it gets with him.”
 When police pressed her to get help, she demurred, “because nothing will happen to him and even if it does, he will just take it out on me,” she was quoted as saying.
 “Maybe I am the wife that has been abused too much.”

 After the finger-biting incident, police asked a magistrate to increase Espinoza’s bail “due to the extreme nature of his intimidation tactics” against his wife.
 Records show that his physical assaults were accompanied by verbal abuse and other degrading behavior.
 Espinoza called his wife a “used bitch” and a “prostitute.”
 He sprayed her with a hose.
 He also tormented his children, according to police reports.
 He twisted one of his daughter’s arms until she screamed in pain and ran away to their grandmother’s house for safety.